hupf/techkafi-nonlazy-angular-signals/slides.md

 - Resources are a great bridge between the async & sync worlds
 - Avoid "waterfalls", fetch data "higher up" \
-  → (container vs. presentational components)
+  → Container vs. presentational components \
+  → Pure core, imperative shell
-- No all data fetching should be moved outside of the component
+- Not all data fetching should be moved outside of the component
 - Resource-based data fetching will probably be integrated in the router and `@defer`

 ---